diivious/DataMiner-PXCX/README.md

 	s3bucket_folder =
 	s3bucket_name =

 In this case you have two auth sections - the default and one named DVS.
-To use the nameed auth section you enter: python3 .\DataMiner.py DVS
+To use the named auth section you enter: python3 .\DataMiner.py DVS